Zonnemaire

 Zonnemaire is a village in the municipality of Schouwen-Duiveland in the Dutch province of Zeeland.
 It lies about 19 km southwest of Hellevoetsluis.
 In 2021, Zonnemaire had a population of 755.

 History

 Zonnemaire was named after Sonnemare, the water between the former islands of Bommenede and Schouwen.
 Zonnemarie is a road village which was first mentioned in 985 when it became owned by the Count of Holland.
 The current village developed after the Zonnemairepolder which was reclaimed in 1401.

-The Dutch Reformed church is an aisleless church with a partially build-in tower.
-It was constructed in 1867 as a replacement of its 15th century predecessor.
+The Dutch Reformed church is an aisleless church with a partially built-in tower.
+It was constructed in 1867 as a replacement of its 15th-century predecessor.
 The grist mill De Korenbloem was built in 1872 and was in service until 1961.
 It was extensively restored between 1991 and 1992; it operates on a voluntary basis.

 Zonnemaire was home to 442 people in 1840.
 It was a separate municipality until 1961, when it was merged with Brouwershaven.
 In 1997, it became part of the municipality of Schouwen-Duiveland.